W

 …that's not bad SEO.

-That's a platform that reached its natural limit.
+That's a platform that may have reached its natural limit.

 Get a WordPress SEO & Migration Readiness Audit